-This page contains answers to frequently asked questions about Digital Rights Management (DRM) and Xbox Live.
+This page answers frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

-Note: This article pertains to DRM and the Xbox 360.
-If you have questions about DRM and your computer, see the You may be unable to play protected content after your computer hardware changes article in the Microsoft Knowledge Base.
+Note If you have questions about DRM and your computer, see You may be unable to play protected content after your computer hardware changes in the Microsoft Knowledge Base.

 Yes, you can transfer content licences to a different Xbox 360 console.
 However, you can only transfer a licence once every four months.

 If you purchased a new console or had your console repaired, use the licence transfer option on your console.
 Here's how:

-Protected content is any game, video or add-in that uses Digital Rights Management protection.
-To play a protected game, video or add-in, you must have the licence for that content.
+Protected content is any game, video or add-in that uses DRM.
+You must have the content licence to play DRM-protected content.

 Examples of protected content

 A licence lets you use protected content.
 Another name for a licence is media usage rights.

-The term “roaming” refers to using content that you purchased on one Xbox 360 console (say, console A) on another Xbox 360 console (say, console B).
-For example, you might download a game from the Xbox Live Games Store to console A, and then attach the hard drive that contains that game to console B. When you attach the hard drive to console B and sign in to Xbox Live, you can play the game without any restrictions.
+The term “roaming” means using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
+For example, you download a game from the Xbox Live Games Store to the hard drive on one console.
+Then, you attach that hard drive to a different console.
+When you attach the hard drive to the second console and sign in to Xbox Live, you can play the game without any restrictions.

-Follow the troubleshooting steps at Can’t play downloaded Xbox Live content.
+Follow the troubleshooting steps at Can’t play or use previously downloaded content on Xbox 360.

 No. Content licences are stored in the Xbox 360 console rather than in the Xbox Live account.

-To enable someone else's Xbox Live account to use your content licences, you must download your Xbox Live profile and then transfer your content licences to that person's Xbox 360 console.
+To let someone else use the content licence, you must download your Xbox Live profile to their Xbox 360 console.
+Then, transfer your content licences to that Xbox 360 console.

-Some items that are stored on your Xbox 360 console can’t be transferred from one profile to another.
-For example, Xbox Live Games Store content can’t be transferred to a different profile.
-If you can't move an item to a different profile, you have to download the item using the second profile in the same way that you obtained the item using the original profile.
+You can't transfer some items that are stored on your Xbox 360 console from one profile to another.
+For example, you can't transfer Xbox Live Games Store content to a different profile.
+If you can't move an item to a different profile, download the item using the second profile just like you did with the original profile.